+Sergeant James Allen (Paul Muni) returns home from World War I where he quickly falls into the life of a grifter.
+He struggles to adjust back to civilian life until his mother and brother (who is a minister) secure him his old job at a factory in New Jersey.
+However, Allen’s true passion is for engineering.
+He says he longs to work with his hands in construction.
 He leaves his family and travels around the country from Boston to New Orleans looking for work.
-He begins to look like a vagrant as a he travels from city to city.
-Eventually, he meets a man (presumably in Georgia, though the film never explicitly identifies the state he is in) and the man offers to buy him a hamburger.
-However, upon arrival, the man forces Allen to rob the cash register at gun point until the police show up and Allen tries to flee but is caught.
-They kill the unknown man in a shootout.
-James Allen is then sent to work on a notorious chain gang, where black Americans are separated from white Americans, identifying the location as somewhere in the Southern United States.
+He becomes a vagrant as a he travels from city to city.
+Eventually, he meets a man (presumably in Georgia, though the film never explicitly identifies the state) and the man offers to buy him a hamburger.
+Upon arrival, this strange man forces Allen to rob the cash register at gun point until the police show up and Allen tries to flee but he is caught.
+The unknown man is killed in a shootout.
+James Allen is then imprisoned and sent to work on a notorious chain gang somewhere in the Southern United States, where black Americans are separated from white Americans.

 After weeks of harsh labor and brutal beatings, he witnesses a friend complete his sentence and leave the camp.
-Allen then devises a plan wherein one of the larger black prisoners helps him by bending the chains on his legs with his hammer while they are outside one day.
-He then goes to use the restroom in the bushes for two minutes and escapes.
-Allen is chased but not caught and he flees to Chicago where he assumes a new name, reversing his old name as Allen James, and he establishes a prominent reputation after years of hard work as an engineering laborer.
+Allen then devises a plan wherein one of the larger black prisoners helps him bend the chains on his legs with his hammer.
+James then makes a visit to the restroom in the bushes for two minutes and escapes.
+Allen is chased but not caught and he flees to Chicago where he assumes a new name, reversing his old name to “Allen James,” and he establishes a prominent reputation after years of hard work as an engineering laborer, once his dream job.
 His landlord falls in love with him and finds out about his secret.
 Although he does not love her, she blackmails him after discovering his troubled past and they get married.
-Years later, when Allen falls in love with someone new, she reports him to the authorities and they offer him a plea bargain if he willingly returns to do 90 days of work while they complete his paperwork in good faith.
-They promise to give him a comfortable desk job, but instead he is returned to an even more dangerous chain gang and they repeatedly refuse his plea bargain terms.
-Many in the state are furious at his publications attempting to incriminate the chain gangs during Allen’s time in Chicago.
+Years later, when Allen falls in love with someone new, she reports him to the authorities and he is offered a plea bargain if he willingly returns to do 90 days of work while they complete his paperwork in good faith.
+Allen is promised a comfortable desk job, but instead he is returned to an even more dangerous chain gang and his plea bargain is repeatedly refused.

-In truth, the film is an unforgettable masterpiece.
-Paul Muni gives a tremendous performance and the indictment of Georgia chain gangs is shocking.
-The film was banned in Georgia, followed by a lawsuit from the Georgia chain gang warden for libel, and upon its release when Georgia officials discovered the whereabouts of Robert Elliott Burns, he was arrested but the governor of New Jersey refused to extradite him.
-Burns was hired as a technical consultant on the film under an assumed name, as Robert M. Crane, and the film was heavily influenced by his autobiography entitled I Am A Fugitive From A Georgia Chain Gang!
+In truth, this film is unforgettable.
+Paul Muni gives a tremendous performance as the indictment of Georgia chain gangs is striking.
+Predictably, I Am A Fugitive From A Chain Gang was banned in Georgia and its release was followed by a libel lawsuit from the warden of a Georgia chain gang.
+Upon its release, Georgia officials actually discovered the whereabouts of the true escapee Robert Elliott Burns and he was arrested, but the governor of New Jersey refused to extradite him to Georgia.
+Burns had been hired as a technical consultant on the film under the assumed name of “Robert M. Crane” in order to protect his continued anonymity.